mritunjaymishra9753/Intractive_Dashboard_using_Tableau/README.md

 The Bike Haven Sales Dashboard in Tableau provides comprehensive insights into sales performance, customer demographics, and inventory management.
 With its visually appealing and interactive design, users can gain a deeper understanding of the business's performance and make data-driven decisions to optimize sales strategies.

-*Note: This description assumes that the dashboard is designed and implemented in Tableau, a powerful data visualization tool widely used in the industry.
-The actual implementation may vary based on the specific requirements and data availability of The Bike Haven.*

 # What I have done in this Project.